ElNiak/Toward-verification-of-QUIC-extensions/README.md

  sudo apt-get install python python-pip g++ python-ply python-pygraphviz python-tk tix libssl-dev sudo pip install ms-ivy
 ```
-Then clone the repository to have some examples and other interesting stuffs
+Then clone the repository to have some examples and other interesting stuffs. ** After that proceed to the installation in https://github.com/microsoft/ivy/tree/master/doc/examples/quic **
 ### Usage
 Run Ivy on an example, like this:
 ```shell